 Starting with examples of C++ standard library implementations and language features, it provides design principles for coding.
 Unlike the previous book, which mentioned many programming concepts, this book discusses more practical C++ language techniques.
 However, some of the features mentioned are less common and also depend on compiler implementations.
 If the code in the book yields different results in your own environment, don’t doubt life or mock the book.
 This occurs because the book touches upon some features that depend on compiler implementations; how to discern whether a feature “depends on compiler implementation” does not seem to be thoroughly described in the book (at least not in the ones I have read, which only briefly mention it).
 One must refer to the C++ standards for clarity.
 After analyzing actual code, specific principles are listed, and it is essential to understand the underlying thoughts and pitfalls related to C++ features from the book’s earlier descriptions.

 Moreover, the book mentions many C++ standards, but these are relatively outdated C++03 standards, and some of the issues may not be comprehensive from the view of newer standards, although most insights are still relevant and cannot be considered outdated.
 Particularly, the author’s perspective, as the chair of the C++ standards committee, on the analysis of C++ development and features is quite unique.
-Especially, the class design section can be effectively combined reading with Inside The C++ Object Model.
-I personally believe this can be the recommended reading for C++ engineering techniques and in-depth exploration of principles after Effective C++.
+Especially, the class design section can be effectively combined reading with Inside The C++ Object Model

 Using the same rating criteria mentioned earlier, I rate this book eight points.